23 Aug How To Tackle Underactive Thyroid Weight Gain

 WHAT IS HYPOTHYROIDISM?

-Hypothyroidism is a condition where the thyroid gland produces insufficient hormones, leading to a slower metabolism.
+Hypothyroidism is a condition where the thyroid gland produces insufficient levels of hormones, leading to a slower metabolism.
 Diagnosis involves a blood tests to measure hormone levels.
 It’s a common condition experienced mostly by women, however men can develop it too.
 The symptoms of underactive thyroid can significantly impact your quality of life.
 Below, we’ll take a look at some of the most common symptoms but it’s important to remember that while there are commonalities, everyone is different so you can have an underactive thyroid and not experience all of these symptoms.

 WHAT ARE THE SYMPTOMS OF AN UNDERACTIVE THYROID?